Africa–China relations: Allegations of espionage

-In 2007, the People's Republic of China dispatched two armed teams to break into the Pelindaba nuclear research center to steal technology for a pebble bed modular reactor, according to South Africa's State Security Agency.
-A guard at the reactor was shot during the break-in.

 The African Union headquarters in Addis Ababa was built and fully funded by the Chinese government.
-Le Monde Afrique wrote that the Chinese government was alleged to have spied on the computer servers at the headquarters from 2012 to 2017.
+Le Monde wrote that the Chinese government was alleged to have spied on the computer servers at the headquarters from 2012 to 2017.
 Chinese officials and African Union denied the accusation.
 African Union Chairman Moussa Faki described the allegations as "all lies" and stated that "no maneuvers could distract and divert us from our mission" of strengthening ties between the AU and China.

 In 2018, the African Union replaced its servers.

 In June 2019, the African Union Commission and Huawei signed a memorandum of understanding to further increase IT cooperation.
 Wang stated that the agreement should end rumors of data leakage and that "AU has totally audited their IT system for the whole organization and nothing corroborates what was said in media reports one year ago."

 In 2020, Japan's Computer Emergency Response Team (CERT) reported that a suspected Chinese hacking organization dubbed "Bronze President" had hacked and extracted footage from the AU Headquarters' security cameras.

-Writing in 2024, academics Christopher Foster et al. note that the allegations generated more interest in the global north countries than in Africa.
+In 2024, academics from the University of Manchester noted that the allegations generated more interest in the global north countries than in Africa.